ilovepixelart/ts-patch-mongoose/README.md

   },

   // Do something before deleting documents
-  // This method will be executed before deleting document or documents and always returns a nonempty array of documents
+  // This method will be executed before deleting document or documents and always returns a non-empty array of documents
   preDelete: async (docs) => {
     const bookIds = docs.map((doc) => doc._id)
     await SomeOtherModel.deleteMany({ bookId: { $in: bookIds } })
   },

+  // Custom error handler for history write failures (defaults to console.error)
+  onError: (error) => {
+    console.error('Patch history error:', error)
+  },

-  // In case you just want to track changes in your models using events below.
+  // In case you just want to track changes in your models using events
-  // And don't want to save changes to patch history collection
+  // and don't want to save changes to patch history collection
-  patchHistoryDisabled: true,
+  // patchHistoryDisabled: true,
 })

 const Book = model('Book', BookSchema)